-The Plan is a defined-contribution plan established by the Company on February 1, 1997, as the Wal-Mart Puerto Rico, Inc. 401(k) Retirement Savings Plan.
-The Plan was amended, effective October 31, 2003, to merge the assets of the Wal-Mart Stores, Inc. Profit Sharing Plan ("Profit Sharing") applicable to Puerto Rico participants into the Plan.
-In connection with the merger, the Plan was renamed the Wal-Mart Puerto Rico Profit Sharing and 401(k) Plan.
-Effective February 1, 2011, the Plan was amended and restated to add new matching and discretionary contribution components.
-In connection with the Plan amendment and restatement effective February 1, 2011, the Plan was renamed the Walmart Puerto Rico 401(k) Plan.
+The Plan is a defined-contribution plan established by the Company on February 1, 1997, as the Wal-Mart Stores, Inc. 401(k) Retirement Savings Plan.
+The Plan was amended, effective October 31, 2003, to merge the assets of the Wal-Mart Stores, Inc. Profit Sharing Plan ("Profit Sharing") applicable to United States participants into the Plan.
+In connection with the merger, the Plan was renamed the Wal-Mart Profit Sharing and 401(k) Plan.
+Effective February 1, 2011, the Plan was amended and restated in order to convert it to a safe harbor plan, allowing for matching and discretionary contribution components.
+In connection with the Plan amendment and restatement effective February 1, 2011, the Plan was renamed the Walmart 401(k) Plan.
 The Plan has a January 31 fiscal year end ("Plan Year").